-6.22.4.
+6.24.4.
 Execution of a state machine

 When a state machine is executed, at any moment in time it has exactly one active state.
 A state machine is event-driven.
+That means whether a state is entered or exited depends on events.